Blocking ads removes funding from us!

 (Post picture: © 2018 © 2018 TechnikNews)

-The new smartwatch from Mobvoi has been official for a few weeks: The TicWatch Pro.
+The new smartwatch from Mobvoi has been official for a few weeks now: the TicWatch Pro.
 The first smartwatch with a two-layer display on the market is said to be particularly energy-efficient.
-This is my first impression with a little unboxing.
+This is my first impression with a small unboxing.

-Mobvoi has been in the smartwatch market for a long time.
-So far, however, the wearables were not intended for our market, since the buttons on the watch were always on the left.
-We're not used to that here, so the watches weren't ideal for us either.
+Mobvoi has been on the smartwatch market for a long time.
+Until now, the wearables were not really designed for our market, as the buttons on the watch were always on the left.
+We are not used to that here and the watches were therefore not ideal for us.
 But now I have the new TicWatch Pro here.

 That's in the pack